thebaysix/oedipus/react-frontend/README.md

 ## Overview

 The Oedipus React Frontend is a comprehensive comparative analysis platform built with React, TypeScript, and Tailwind CSS.
-It provides an intuitive interface for uploading datasets, creating comparisons, and analyzing AI model outputs with detailed statistical insights.
+It provides an intuitive interface for uploading datasets, creating comparisons, and analyzing AI model completions with detailed statistical insights.

 ## Architecture